 Grade Point Average.
 Students must maintain a cumulative GPA of at least 2.0.
 Grades of A, B, C, D, F and WF contribute toward the cumulative GPA.
-Grades of W, P, I, AU, and U do not.
+Grades of W, P, I, AU, U, and G do not.
 Students who do not have a VC academic history (first time college enrollment or incoming transfer students) will be assumed to be making satisfactory progress at the time of first enrollment.
 Remedial course work is not included in the cumulative GPA.
 The last grade earned for a repeated course is included in the student's GPA.
 Students may be funded for a repeated course.
 Transfer grades are not included in the VC GPA calculations.

 Successful Completion of Courses.
-Students must successfully complete each semester at least 75% of all hours attempted as of their enrollment at official count day at VC.
+Students must successfully complete each semester at least seventy-five (75%) percent of all hours attempted as of their enrollment at official count day at VC.
 This includes both developmental and college-level course work.
-Successful completion is measured by grades of A, B, C, D, and P. Grades of F, W, WF, U, I, and AU are counted toward the total hours attempted, but not successfully completed each semester.
+Successful completion is measured by grades of A, B, C, D, and P. Grades of F, W, WF, U, I, G, and AU are counted toward the total hours attempted, but not successfully completed each semester.

 Time Frame.
-Federal regulations specify that the maximum time frame for program completion may not exceed 150 % of the published length of the program.
-If the student switches degree or certificate programs, VC will not count toward the 150 % maximum time frame the credits attempted in the old major.
+Federal regulations specify that the maximum time frame for program completion may not exceed one hundred fifty (150%) percent of the published length of the program.
+If the student switches degree or certificate programs, VC will not count toward the one hundred fifty (150%) percent maximum time frame the credits attempted in the old major.
 However, any courses that apply to the new program must be counted.
 For transfer students, VC will count those transfer credits that apply toward the new or current program.
-Students who exceed the 150 % maximum time frame limit will no longer be eligible for financial aid.
-Developmental classes do not count toward the 150 % maximum time frame.
-Credits that have been repeated will be counted toward the 150 % maximum time frame.
+Students who exceed the one hundred fifty (150%) percent maximum time frame limit will no longer be eligible for financial aid.
+Developmental classes do not count toward the one hundred fifty (150%) percent maximum time frame.
+Credits that have been repeated will be counted toward the one hundred fifty (150%) percent maximum time frame.